Best of Cambodia and South Vietnam Trip Notes

 Beef Loc Lac: Another signature dish in Cambodia, beef loc lac is stir-fried strips of beef served atop a bed of lettuce, sliced tomatoes, cucumber, and rings of raw onions.
 The dish is often topped with a fried egg with a dipping sauce of lime juice and pepper.

 Green Mango Salad: Cambodian salads are renowned for being crunchy and zesty.
-The Green Mango salad features fresh chilli, fish sauce, sliced green mango, sliced tomatoes and shallots, pickled cucumber, onion, peppers and fresh basil or mint.
+The Green Mango salad features fresh chili, fish sauce, sliced green mango, sliced tomatoes and shallots, pickled cucumber, onion, peppers and fresh basil or mint.

 Tarantula: Believe it or not, snacking on a spide is another Cambodian delicacy that locals relish!
 Deep-fried and then salted, the tarantula is served at local markets after being caught by hand in the jungle.
 If you are feeling game, you can purchase a tarantula at the local markets from Siem Reap to Phnom Penh.